 Starting a Biotech Company

 Nucleation of the team.
 The team is key, and the initial team is the cornerstone of it all.
 Without a good nucleus, the company won’t go anywhere.
 The team should initially consist of 2-3 individuals that are aligned in vision and outcomes.
 The team must work well together, have complementary skill sets, and “talk a good game."
 Mike recommends that the team should initially include a visionary, a science-minded individual, and a specialist.
-Notably, the team must have an upfront conversation about his or her goals and vision for the company; this will help avoid future complications and potential conflicts that waste money and time.
+Notably, the team must have an upfront conversation about its goals and vision for the company; this will help avoid future complications and potential conflicts that waste money and time.
 Most importantly, “the company does not become real until someone takes the risk full-time and abandons all safety nets.”

 Raising seed money.
 “Before seeking funding, ask yourself if you really want to do this.”
 Biotech startups are only successful if they are 100X better than current technology and get customers to change behavior.
 When you are ready to commit to the company, the internet, crowd funding, federal funding, foundations, and investors are examples of various sources of funding.
 Always ask for money.
 Moreover, many universities throw out old equipment that still works.
 “We use functional spectrometers from the early 1990s that were free and free to repair.”
 If the team works well, the idea is solid, and “the pitch is packaged to perfection”, seed money will hopefully be raised and the company may begin to prove the technology.
 This transition takes around 1 – 2 years.

 The product is the measure of success.
 Technology is proven in (A) Productize, (B) Roll out to market, and (C) Break even cycles.
 Work hard.
 Work fast.
 Be flexible.
 Be quick at failing and succeeding.
-"There are no excuses for a startup to fail - it all depends on you."

 Starting a company requires dedication, passion, and around-the-clock work.
 Mike wraps it up: “The idea is the easy part!
 There is no excuse for a startup to fail - it all depends on you and the amount of work you put into it.”